How this Work Came About

 The Future (if any) for Neu Theory

 The last fifty years have provided ample time to reflect upon the initial concepts.
-Developing them into a model has provided a lifetime of pleasure and learning.
+Developing them into a model has provided a lifetime of learning and pleasure.
 The ideas seem just as valid now as they did then, if not more so.
 Right or wrong, the questions, what are the elementary building blocks of nature, and what are the fundamental forces that govern their interaction, have been answered as part of one unified model.

 However, there remains a feeling of only partial completion.
 So far Neu Theory has been a solitary effort.
 While all major parts of the whole have been addressed to some extent, there is still much more work that needs to be done, and I can only do so much by myself.
 Here are a few items: